Spending bill has $403M for leaky Hawaii fuel tank facility

 “This bill funds defueling, and it establishes Congress’s position on Red Hill: the DOD must defuel and follow the state’s order immediately,” Schatz said in a statement.

 Case said it’s highly unusual for Congress to include new funding in a continuing resolution.
-He said doing so is reserved for “truly urgent matters that cannot wait the normal appropriations process.”
+He said doing so is reserved for “truly urgent matters that cannot await the normal appropriations process.”

 Schatz said he is working with the Biden administration to secure additional funding in the president’s annual budget request and with the appropriations committee to include more money in an appropriations package expected to be taken up by Congress next month.